 - You can also season it if you like.

-The advantage of greek yoghurt is that it has twice as much protein as regular yoghurt, so it is the perfect snack for lactating moms.
-Add one portion of Greek yoghurt to one tablespoon of roasted nuts (almonds, pecans, peanuts and the like) or 1-2 tablespoons wholegrain cereal.
+Add one portion of homemade curd to one tablespoon of roasted nuts (almonds, pecans, peanuts and the like) or 1-2 tablespoons whole-grain cereal.
 Take half a banana, berries, or orange on the side.

 - Chop the nuts.

-- Take these chopped nuts and yoghurt into a blender and blend well.
+- Take these chopped nuts and curd into a blender and blend well.

 - Your refreshing and tasty snack is ready.

 Canned light tuna in itself is a great topping for crackers or even bread.
 If you do not want to cook, and are looking for a quick snack, this can be the answer.
 However, a rarely known combination is one of tuna with apples.
 Mixing tuna with chopped pieces of apple results in a mouthwatering combination.
 Tuna is lean meat, rich in protein that helps in weight loss and also helps produce melatonin.